compusom/Rep11-06-2025/README.md

 months).
 Use the spinbox in the Bitácora configuration section to select the desired number of months.

+The weekly and historical Top Ads tables rank ads by ROAS and impressions and now display the top 20 results including aggregated audiences used and excluded for each ad.

 ## Report Format

 Generated reports are plain text files where tables use a semicolon (`;`) as the delimiter for each cell.
 This ensures data can be imported directly into spreadsheet tools.
 See `docs/report_format.md` for details.